-FATCA is the Foreign Account Tax Compliance Act of the United States of America the main objective of which is the fight against tax evasion that is carried out or might be carried out by subjects of FATCA Act.
+The main objective of the act is the fight against tax evasion that is carried out or might be carried out by subjects of FATCA Act.
 Measures and requirements of FATCA have been introduced on the territory of the Republic of Latvia with effect from 1 July 2014 in accordance with the Law of the Republic of Latvia On Agreement between the Government of the United States of America and the Government of the Republic of Latvia to Improve International Tax Compliance and to Implement FATCA and Regulation of the Cabinet of Ministers No.134 of 24 March 2015 “Procedure for Providing Information to the State Revenue Service in Order to Ensure Compliance with the Requirements of the law On Agreement between the Government of the United States of America and the Government of the Republic of Latvia to Improve International Tax Compliance and to Implement FATCA.

-In accordance with the aforementioned regulatory requirements the Bank collects, examines and transfers to the State Revenue Service information about those customers who correspond to the status of subject of FATCA.
+In accordance with the aforementioned regulatory requirements the Bank collects, examines and reports to the State Revenue Service information about those customers who correspond to the status of FATCA Act subject.
 In order to ensure availability of information necessary for examination, the Bank requests the customers to fill out the FATCA questionnaire and to provide documentary evidence (e. g. the US Internal Revenue Service tax forms) and additional information on tax residency of the customer and their beneficial owner(-s).